bSchnepp/Feral/README.md

 any circumstances should any memory be both writable and executable at the same time.
 In the future, we'll need to support boot-time relinking, and especially incorporate address space layout randomization, to make it much more difficult to execute ROP chains in ring 0.

-At it's heart, Feral is a hobby project.
-It mostly exists to give me a prime, "real world" example for applying low-level programming concepts, getting rid of all the bloat of modern operating systems (various virtual machines shouting "write once, run anywhere!" come to mind), and to create a real, working project as a demonstration of what I can do.
-It's also for one day being able to use software that I personally wrote on a daily basis (dogfooding), and to have a nice little playground where I can focus on all the little details of the hardware without worrying about alienating people because it's "obscure code".
-For the OS, we *do need to care* about the TLB and cache efficiency and all sorts of low level details, and calling strlen() over and over again is not acceptable.
+At it's heart, Feral is a hobby project with very large ambition.
+It's primary purpose for existing is to experiment with low level programming concepts, resolve ("the hard way") some issues I have with other operating systems, and to explore the feasibility of certain ideas which are implemented.
+It's also a nice project to demonstrate what I can do in systems programming in general, and to hopefully be a serious alternative to many desktop operating systems in common use today, such that one day Feral can itself be developed on a machine running Feral, and then have kernel patches applied to itself without any annoying reboots.
+It's also one of these areas where we *do* care about every little bit of performance that can be gained: we *do* care about the TLB, we *do* care about the cache hierarchy, and we most certainly *do* care about how the compiler optimizes the code.
+Calling `strlen` on the same string over and over is absolutely not acceptable, for what should hopefully be obvious reasons.
+There's also the "if we totally redesign the OS, can get get apps to run faster?" too.
+Ideally, we'd get very good code quality in pursuit of all of these ideas and putting them together into a cohesive whole.

 Most importantly: have fun, write good code, and get apps to run at least 5% faster than a competing commercial desktop operating system.
-There's also the "if we totally redesign the OS, can get get apps to run faster?" too.

 Feral is also partially the result of a dissatisfaction with the security model of many current operating systems, being insufficient to guarantee being secure out-of-the-box, or outright preventing hardening of core infrastructure (ie, preventing the ability to disable any sort of data collection) and/or outright discouraging such practice.
 To me, this seems totally unsatisfactory, wastes precious network bandwidth, and interrupts me when I do *not* want to be interrupted.
+What's particularly annoying is the removal of an application, and either through some filesystem bug, an intentional design flaw, some kind of marketing scheme, or some combination of all 3, the application keeps returning.

 Feral, in the future, will support SVM virtualization extensions ("Pacifica"),